-Once configured, you can change your printers to print to CirrusPrint, or design tasks to place files in monitored paths or email to configured addresses, and you find that your printing and document transfers involve much less data and perform more quickly than before.
+Once configured, you can change your printers to print to CirrusPrint, or design tasks to place files in monitored paths or email to configured addresses, and you find that your printing and document transfers are fast, precise, and easily managed.

 Extensions are small software programs that can modify and enhance the functionality of a web browser.
-Extensions are supported in Chrome, Firefox, and soon, Edge.
-The SDSI Web Extension provides a new way to submit PDF files to UnForm and CirrusPrint directly from your browser.
-For more information, please view the manual.
+SDSI's web extensions are supported in Chrome and Edge browsers.
+Use it to print a browser page to any configured CirrusPrint output device.

 Once the extension is installed, you will see a small SDSI logo button next to the address bar.
 Click that button to access the extension overview and configuration, or use the browser’s Extensions tool.